project-flotta/project-flotta.github.io/documentation/latest/operations/deployment_options.md

 kubectl edit cm -n flotta flotta-operator-manager-config
 ```

-After any change in that file, flotta-operator and API need to be rebotted.
+After any change in that file, flotta-operator and API need to be rebooted.

 ### AUTO_APPROVAL_PROCESS